Hypoglycemia refers to low levels of sugar, or glucose, in the blood. Hypoglycemia is not a disease, but it can indicate a health problem.

 - a loss of consciousness

-A person who regularly experiences hypoglycemia may become unaware that it is happening or getting worse.
-They will not notice the warning signs, and this can lead to severe and possibly fatal complications.
+Someone who regularly experiences hypoglycemia may be unaware that it is happening or getting worse.
+They may not notice the warning signs, which may lead to severe and possibly fatal complications.

 Blood sugar regulation

 The digestive system breaks down carbohydrates from food.
-One of the molecules this creates is glucose, the body’s main source of energy.
+One of the molecules this creates is glucose, the body’s main energy source.

-After eating, the pancreas automatically releases the right amount of insulin to move the glucose in blood into the cells.
-As glucose enters the cells, the blood sugar levels fall.
+After eating, the pancreas automatically releases the right amount of insulin to allow cells to absorb enough glucose from the bloodstream.
+As glucose enters the cells, blood sugar levels fall.

 Any extra glucose goes into the liver and muscles in the form of glycogen, or stored glucose.
 The body can use this glucose later when it needs more energy.

 Insulin is responsible for bringing high blood sugar levels back to normal.

 If glucose levels fall because an individual has not eaten for a while, the pancreas secretes glucagon, another hormone, which triggers the breakdown of stored glycogen into glucose.

 The body then releases the glycogen into the bloodstream, bringing glucose levels back up.